romac/voodoo.mk/README.md

 > voodoo.mk is a simple Makefile which helps you build your C project.

 I've been amazed by [@macmade](https://github.com/macmade)'s [Magic Makefile][] since its release, although I never really took time to understand how it really works.
-I figured the best way to do so was to write one myself, and there is voodoo.mk.
+I figured the best way to do so was to write one myself.
-It's nowhere as powerful as Magic Makefile, and it will most likely never be, but I learned a lot writing it, and I intend to improve it.
+And here it is! voodoo.mk is nowhere as powerful as Magic Makefile, and it will most likely never be, but I learned a lot writing it, and I intend to improve it.

 ## Warning

 This is mostly an educational project, with a lot of quirks and [limitations](#limitations).
-If you need a full-featured Makefile, make sure to check out [Magic Makefile][], and its lot of amazing features.
+Your awesome project will most likely need more magic, and a more powerful and configurable build system, so make sure to check out [Magic Makefile][], and its lot of amazing features.

 [Magic Makefile]: http://www.eosgarden.com/en/opensource/magic-makefile/overview/